Zilliqa/dev-portal/zq2/docs/staking/delegatedstaking.md

 ## Overview

-The following steps outline the creation of a staking pool for an already deposited validator node.
+The following steps outline the creation of a staking pool with a single validator node.

 ---